-Articles Burmese Buddhist Manuscripts – The kammavaca and palm Leaf manuscripts of Burma represent the formal monastic ceremonies or acts as depicted in the Vinaya, the rules and regulations used in the ordination or service of monks.
+The kammavaca and palm Leaf prayer manuscripts of Burma represent the formal monastic ceremonies or acts as depicted in the Vinaya, the rules and regulations used in the ordination or service of monks.

 The Burmese script in the older gilded Kammavaca was usually written in a square bold script using the extract from the tamarind seed, whilst the later Kamavaca’s show a bold rounded script.

-Traditionally the Kammavaca is considered to be complete if it has sixteen leaves (pages), however, this is not necessarily the rule, they can come in less or more leaves but always in even numbers.
+Traditionally the Kammavaca is considered to be complete if it has sixteen leaves (pages), however, this is not necessarily the rule, they can come in fourteen, sixteen or eighteen leaves but always in even numbers.

 Burmese gilded Kammavaca Buddhist Manuscript

 The gilded outer covers are incised and decorated with mythological creatures or Buddhist symbols, occasionally, the inside cover is also decorated.
 As a rule the inside cover is a plain red colour.
 There are a few kammavaca that are highly decorated with thayo lacquer on the outside covers with glass mosaics and gilded and some rare kammavaca made from elephant ivory.

 The leaves or pages of the Burmese kammavaca also vary, some are made from palm leaf and stiffened cloth, usually from the robe of a monk, it is then bount together with a long finely hand woven ribbon (sasijyo) with Intricate patterns or Burmese Buddhist script running down the length of the sasijyo, they may also have the name of the donor and the year in which it was presented to the monastery woven into it.

 Burmese Palm Leaf Manuscripts – Paysar

 Palm leaf manuscripts in Burma are referred to as Paysar, they are sometimes referred to as Parabaik in the West.
 The Paysar manuscript is found in almost every monastery in Myanmar.
 Unlike the Kammavaca, the palm leaf prayer manuscript is rather plain and vary in the number of leaves.
 Some contain more than 200 pages or leaves and are held together with a string or wooden spike passed through holes at both ends of each individual palm leaf.